-use appropriate work processes, systems and engineering controls, and provide suitable work equipment and materials eg use processes which minimise the amount of material used or produced, or equipment which totally encloses the process;

-control exposure at source, (eg local exhaust ventilation), and reduce to a minimum the number of employees exposed, the level and duration of their exposure, and the quantity of hazardous substances used or produced in the workplace;

-provide personal protective equipment, (eg face masks, respirators, protective clothing) but only as a last resort and never as a replacement for other control measures which are required.
+- use appropriate work processes, systems and engineering controls, and provide suitable work equipment and materials eg use processes which minimise the amount of material used or produced, or equipment which totally encloses the process; - control exposure at source (eg local exhaust ventilation), and reduce the number of employees exposed to a minimum, the level and duration of their exposure, and the quantity of hazardous substances used or produced in the workplace; - provide personal protective equipment (eg face masks, respirators, protective clothing), but only as a last resort and never as a replacement for other control measures which are required.

-The COSHH essentials: easy steps to control chemicals guide gives advice on adequate control measures for supplied chemicals.
-To get the best from the guide it is important that you work through the risk assessment process it outlines, to arrive at the right measures for your chemicals and tasks.
+The COSHH Essentials: Easy steps to control chemicals guide and free website (www.coshh-essentials.org.uk) give advice on adequate control measures for supplied chemicals and a number of common industrial operations.
+For supplied chemicals it is important that you work through the risk assessment process it outlines, to arrive at the right measures for your chemicals and tasks.